-Presented in Appendix A is the language from the Code of Virginia in 60.2-113, Section 6 pertaining to the duty of VEC in preparing population data for Virginia.
-Currently, VEC contracts with Weldon Cooper Center for Public Services for the preparation of annual official population estimates and projections for Virginia and its counties and independent cities.
+The Code of Virginia stipulates that annual population estimates produced by the Weldon Cooper Center for Public Services at the University of Virginia shall be preferred over those estimates produced by the Census Bureau and used in any governmental formulae or decisions requiring population estimates.
+Currently, the Demographics & Workforce Group at the Weldon Cooper Center for Public Services produces annual official population estimates for Virginia and its counties and independent cities.
+In addition, it generates population projections that include total population and population by 18 age groups and by sex for each of the 133 localities in the Commonwealth.
 These estimates are generally released at the end of each January.
-Presented in Appendix B is Code of Virginia 15.2-4208 which states the duty of PDCs in cooperating with VEC in preparing and maintaining population data.
+Presented in Appendix B is Code of Virginia 15.2-4208 which states the duty of PDCs in preparing and maintaining population data.
 More detail related to population data preparation for model use can be found in Section 4.1.2 of this manual.
-Appendix C presents samples of the VEC Data Request Form and the Data Sharing Agreement for employment data.